glotzerlab/signac/doc/projects.rst

             job = project.open_job({'a': i, 'b': j})
             job.init()

-We can then execute our operation for the complete data space, for example, like this:
+We can then execute our operation on the complete data space like so:

 .. code-block:: python

     for job in project:
         compute_product(job)

-Finally, we can now retrieve our pre-calculated products by defining an access function,
+Finally, we can retrieve these products by defining an access function,

 .. code-block:: python